owid/owid-grapher/wordpress/README.md

 # Our World in Data - Headless Wordpress

-_Note: this is meant for internal use only at this stage.
-The installation procedure described below will fail at the `lando refresh` step (which tries to generate and retrieve a database dump from our servers)._
+_Note for external contributors: this is meant for internal use only at this stage.
+Without the proper credentials, the installation procedure described below will fail at the `lando refresh` step (which tries to generate and retrieve a database dump from our servers)._

 ## Stack